springernature/stylelint-config-springernature/README.md

 One of the big advantages of Stylelint is that most of the major IDE's have a plugin that can help you write the code without the need to run Stylelint.

 - VScode has a very good plugin for Stylelint.
-The setup is not straight forward, but is simple if you follow [this article](https://kumardeepak.xyz/blog/stylelint-scss-and-visual-studio-code/).
+Follow the [instructions on this article](https://kumardeepak.xyz/blog/stylelint-scss-and-visual-studio-code/) to help set it up.
-- Inteliji has also a plugin for [Stylelint](https://www.jetbrains.com/help/idea/using-stylelint-code-quality-tool.html#ws_stylelint_lint_your_code).
+- Inteliji also has a plugin for [Stylelint](https://www.jetbrains.com/help/idea/using-stylelint-code-quality-tool.html#ws_stylelint_lint_your_code).

 ## Contributing